 - 16,640 household addresses from the PAF for Great Britain south of Caledonian Canal.
-Of these, 14282 are in England, 858 in Wales and 1500 in Scotland (This figures will vary very slightly each quarter), proportionally reflecting the number of delivery points (and multiple-occupancy markers in Scotland) in each country. - 80 phone numbers matched for household addresses north of the Caledonian Canal. - 650 household address in Northern Ireland. - Nine units of NHS accommodation in Great Britain.
+Of these, 14,282 are in England, 858 in Wales and 1,500 in Scotland (These figures will vary very slightly each quarter), proportionally reflecting the number of delivery points (and multiple-occupancy markers in Scotland) in each country. - 80 phone numbers matched for household addresses north of the Caledonian Canal. - 1,300 household address in Northern Ireland. - Nine units of NHS accommodation in Great Britain.

-Thus, in any one quarter, a total of about 17,380 addresses are newly-selected in the UK for the main LFS (excluding the Northern Ireland boosters).
+Thus, in any one quarter, a total of about 18,030 addresses are newly-selected in the UK for the main LFS (excluding the Northern Ireland boosters).

-Since there are five waves in any given quarter, the total number of addresses selected in a given quarter is about $5 \times 17,380 = 86,900$.
+Since there are five waves in any given quarter, the total number of addresses selected in a given quarter is about $5 \times 18,030 = 90,150$.
 Of course, not all of these addresses selected first will be eligible, respond, or agree to take part in subsequent interviews / waves.
-In Northern Ireland, 260 booster new addresses are added across the waves in Quarter 2 each year.
-This results in further 104 booster cases Quarter 1, 312 in Quarter 2, 208 in Quarter 3 and 156 in Quarter 4.